-- RES-6 Expand renewable generation technology options considered for Renewable Portfolio Standards (RPS) compliance.
-[Utilities, Utility Regulators, and States] As utilities continue to comply with existing state Renewable Portfolio Standards they should assess the cost and generation potential for utility-scale solar photovoltaic technologies when developing strategies to comply with existing state Renewable Portfolio Standards.
+- RES-5 Support regional market transformation for demand response.
+[NEEA, Utilities that dispatch resources, Utility Regulators, Bonneville, and States] Regional market transformation efforts and techniques should be used to reduce the cost and expand the availability of products that exist on the customer-side of the meter that could serve as demand response resources.
+The region has a proven track record of working with manufacturers and engaging in standards and code processes to reduce the cost and increase the market penetration of energy efficient products.
+These same approaches should be applied to demand response.
+For example, including demand-response ready controls in regional market transformation initiatives for energy efficiency in consumer appliance and lighting controls could accelerate the ability to develop automated demand response resources employing those products.
+A systematic approach to market transformation should be well established two years in advance of the next power planning process. - RES-6 Expand renewable generation technology options considered for Renewable Portfolio Standards (RPS) compliance.
+[Utilities, Utility Regulators, and States] As utilities continue to comply with existing state Renewable Portfolio Standards they should assess the cost and generation potential for utility-scale solar photovoltaic and geothermal technologies when developing strategies to comply with existing state Renewable Portfolio Standards.
 Each utility should consider its own cost and resource need profile in such assessments.
-The Council will review utility Integrated Resource Plans and state compliance processes to track the types of renewable resources developed under state RPS. - Regional carbon emissions.
+The Council will review utility Integrated Resource Plans and state compliance processes to track the types of renewable resources developed under state RPS. - RES-7 Regional carbon emissions.
 [Utilities, Bonneville, Utility Regulators, and States] The Council did not evaluate resource strategies for state level compliance with the Environmental Protection Agency's Clean Power Plan (Clean Air Act, Sections 111(b) and 111(d)) carbon dioxide emissions limits.
-However, analysis for the Seventh Plan found that compliance was highly probable at the regional level through the reductions in emissions from coal-plants that are already scheduled for retirement, by achieving the regional conservation goals set forth in RES-1, by satisfying existing state Renewable Portfolio Standards and by re-dispatch of existing gas-fired generation.
-Should individual states or the region seek further emissions reductions, the least cost resource strategies identified by the Council rely on the re-dispatch of both existing coal and natural gas generation, rather than increased use of renewable resources that do not supply winter capacity. - RES-8 Adaptive Management.
+However, analysis for the Seventh Plan found that compliance was highly probable at the regional level through the reductions in emissions from coal-plants that are already scheduled for retirement, by achieving the regional conservation goals set forth in RES-1, by satisfying existing state Renewable

+Portfolio Standards and by re-dispatch of existing gas-fired generation.
+Should individual states or the region seek further emissions reductions, the least cost resource strategies identified by the Council rely on decreased use of existing coal generation and increased reliance on both existing and new natural gas generation, rather than increased use of renewable resources that do not reliably supply peaking capacity.

+- RES-8 Adaptive Management.
 [Council, Utilities, Bonneville, Utility Regulators, and States] In order to track Seventh Plan implementation and adapt as needed the Council, in cooperation with regional stakeholders, will provide: - Annual Resource Adequacy Assessments - Annual Conservation and Demand Response Progress Reports - Mid-Term Assessment of Plan Implementation and Planning Assumptions